Research

 Working Papers

-Multinationals and Uncertainty: The Role of Internal Capital Markets - Job Market Paper.
+Multinationals and Uncertainty: The Role of Internal Capital Markets - Under review.

-Uncertainty, Stock Prices and Debt Structure: Evidence from the U.S.-China Trade War (with Ali Ozdagli) - Dallas Fed blog post on this paper.
+Uncertainty, Stock Prices, and Debt Structure (with Ali Ozdagli) - Under review.
+Posts from Dallas Fed Economics Blog and Berkeley Economics Newsroom on this paper.

-Multinationals and Exchange Rates: Evidence from Switzerland (with Andreas Freitag) - Single-authored draft.
-Update in progress with Andreas Freitag.
-Clausen Center 2022 Research Grant Award.
+Multinationals and Exchange Rates: Evidence from Switzerland - Clausen Center 2022 Research Grant Award

 Abstract: In this article, I present the first-step evidence that foreign affiliates of multinational enterprises propagate the transmission of international monetary shocks to domestic inflation dynamics.
 I further highlight the importance that ownership matters in the usage of imported inputs due to potential organizational bonds between foreign affiliates and the intangible assets of their parents.
 When propagating the transmission of international monetary shocks, imported inputs themselves do not give a complete picture.
 Rather, the interaction between ownership and imported inputs matters.
 Utilizing a novel database that splits the Inter-Country Input-Output tables along the dimension of ownership, I find that foreign affiliates have an influential presence in the domestic sales of the tradable sectors of major developed economies.
 I also confirm that foreign affiliates tend to use more imports compared with the domestic-owned firms in the same industry.
 However, there is mixed evidence on foreign affiliates systematically selecting into import intensive industries.
 Using the 2015 Swiss franc appreciation as a natural experiment, I show that foreign affiliates in Switzerland gained market share following the appreciation, compared with not only the domestic-owned firms, but also the domestic-owned multinational enterprises in the same industry.
 This finding is consistent with the narrative that the foreign affiliates propagated the deflationary shock by adjusting prices downward further due to the cheaper imports following the appreciation.
 I also provide evidence that tradable sectors in Switzerland with a higher import intensity gained relative market share from the appreciation.
 But the positive effect of import intensity on domestic sales is significant only for the foreign-owned sectors.